-New York City's beloved dive bars that are closing for good
+New York City's beloved dive bars that are closing or moving

-Chinatown's iconic karaoke spot Winnie's will reportedly close down at the end of March, the latest beloved NYC dive bar to shut its doors in the past 18 months.
+WIlliamsburg's Trash Bar and Chinatown's iconic karaoke spot Winnie's will close down at the end of March, the NYC's latest dive bar casualties.

 Chinatown's karaoke legend Winnie's will close at the end of March, Jeremiah's Vanishing New York reported on Tuesday.
 According to the blog, the 28-year-old Winnie's was a "bar before that and a bar before that."
 The landlord is reportedly renting the building to someone else now.
 (Credit: FLICKR/shawnhoke)